hashicorp/se-terraform-vault-workshop/docs/azure/tfe/slides-tfe.md

 We have implemented a policy that disallows **`0.0.0.0`** or **`*`** as the **`source_address_prefix`** in Azure network security group rules that apply to port 80.

-Fix the code on your local workstation so that it passes the Sentinel check.
+Fix the code in your repo so that it passes the Sentinel check.
 Run Terraform apply to limit dev environment access to your workstation's source IP address.

 **HINT:** You can use this Powershell command to get your workstation's public IP address:
 ```powershell